softwaresaved/distance-consultancy/DeveloperExperienceReview.md

 * How to update `DistData.mdb` using versions of Microsoft Access 2000+.
 * How to link to external data from `DistData.mdb` especially text files and Excel via Microsoft Jet drivers.

 The developer's manual, contains similar information in far greater detail.
 This could be pulled out into a stand-alone document.
-This document can serve as a guide for advanced users and for developers.
+This document can then serve as a guide for advanced users and for developers.
 It would also contribute to making the user's guide less monolithic.

 Combine internal components list and table
 ------------------------------------------